Hosa Jeevana

 Hosa Jeevana is a 1990 Indian Kannada film, directed by H. R. Bhargava and produced by S. Shailendra Babu.
 The film stars Shankar Nag, Deepika, Ramesh Bhat and Sudheer.
 The film has a musical score composed by Hamsalekha.
 The film was a remake of 1989 Tamil film Pudhea Paadhai.

 Plot synopsis

-A ruthless ruffian sexually assaults an innocent woman, which traumatizes her.
+A ruthless ruffian rapes an innocent woman, which traumatizes her.
 However, due to that rape victim, he gets reformed into a better human being.

 Soundtrack

 All songs composed and written by Hamsalekha.